ohubaut/GildedRose-Refactoring-Kata/Java/README.md

 * New classes should reside in a different package, to reduce the risk of API leakage;
 * Inventory goods should own their update logic;
 * Extract logic to update `Item` properties as separate mutators for sellIn and quality.
+* Boundary logic for quality could be centralised in the future.

 ## Notes